BAL ratings explained

-A BAL is used in the assessment of constructing buildings in areas which are likely to experience bushfires.
+A BAL is used in the assessment of constructing buildings in areas that are likely to experience bushfires.
 In basic terms, when a proposed building bushfire attack level rates are low on the scale there are no related restrictions on construction.
 However, each rating after BAL Low will mean that you must adhere to construction requirements.

 BAL ratings dictate both the construction methods and materials used in bushfire prone areas.
 The purpose of bushfire attack level ratings is designed to help prevent bushfires from destroying buildings and spreading to other areas.
 Each rating is assumed to carry the same risks as the previous rating, as well as additional risks.
 As such, it is important to ensure that new and existing buildings are constructed according to BAL rating requirements.

 BAL Low suggests that there is an insufficient risk of fire from embers, radiant heat or flames.
 There are no construction requirements for a BAL Low rating; however, you can use BAL 12.5 construction requirements if you are still concerned that your home may be at risk.

 This rating carries a sufficient enough risk of fire from embers or burning debris to warrant construction requirements.
 However, BAL 12.5 does not signify enough heat to affect windows or other building elements.

 When BAL 19 is reached, there is sufficient cause for concern due to increased radiant heat and ember attack.
 Building elements are subject to construction requirements to prevent damage and the spread of fire.
 BAL 19 can be reduced by removing elements that increase the risk of radiant heat.

 Buildings that are rated as BAL 29 are at serious risk of catching on fire due to burning debris and increased heat flux.
 There is also a risk of the building becoming exposed to flames.
 Ember and radiant heat protection are required in the construction of buildings that are rated BAL 29.